-In 2019, the Company's Board of Directors approved the construction of a new tasting room at the Bernau Estate Vineyard, expected to be mostly completed during the 2021 fiscal year.
-The total construction costs for the Bernau Estate Tasting Room is expected to be approximately \$14.4 million, of which we expect will be funded through a combination of cash on hand as well as debt and/or equity financing.
-Construction on the Bernau Estate Tasting Room began in July, 2019 and as of December 31, 2020, we had spent approximately \$5.3 million on the project from our cash reserves.
+In 2019, the Company's Board of Directors approved the construction of a new tasting room at the Bernau Estate Vineyard, expected to be completed during the 2022 fiscal year.
+The total construction costs for the Bernau Estate Tasting Room is expected to be approximately \$15.6 million, which will be funded through a combination of cash on hand as well as equity financing through Preferred Stock offerings.
+Construction began in July 2019 and was paused in March 2020 as a result of the uncertainty surrounding the COVID-19 pandemic and has now been restarted.
+As of December 31, 2021, we had incurred approximately \$9.5 million in costs related to the project.

-In December of 2005 the Company entered into a revolving line of credit agreement with Umpqua Bank that allows borrowings of up to \$2,000,000 against eligible accounts receivable and inventories.
-The revolving line bears interest at prime less 0.5%, is payable monthly, and is subject to annual renewal The line of credit agreement also includes various covenants, which among other things, requires the Company to maintain minimum amounts of tangible net worth, debt-to-equity, and debt service coverage, and limits the level of acquisitions of property and equipment.
-At December 31, 2020, the Company had no outstanding borrowings under its \$2,000,000 line of credit, and was in compliance with the line of credit's financial covenants.
-The current line of credit loan agreement with Umpqua Bank is due to expire in July 2021.
+In December of 2005, the Company entered into a revolving line of credit agreement with Umpqua Bank that allows borrowing up to \$2,000,000 against eligible accounts receivable and inventories, as defined in the agreement.
+The revolving line bears interest at prime less 0.5%, with a floor of 3.25%, is payable monthly, and is subject to renewal.
+In July 2021, the Company renewed the credit agreement until July 31, 2023.
+At December 31, 2021 and December 31, 2020, there was no outstanding balance on this revolving line of credit and the Company was in compliance with the line of credit's financial covenants.

-As of December 31, 2020, the Company had a long-term debt balance of \$5,984,272 owed to NW Farm Credit Services.
+As of December 31, 2021, the Company had a total long-term debt balance of \$5,535,096, including the portion due in the next year, owed to Farm Credit Services, exclusive of debt issuance costs of \$132,483.
+As of December 31, 2020, the Company had a total long-term debt balance of \$5,985,228, exclusive of debt issuance costs of \$145,731.
 The debt with NW Farm Credit Services was used to finance the Hospitality Center and subsequent remodels, invest in winery equipment to increase the Company's winemaking capacity, complete the storage facility, and acquire new vineyard land for future development.

-As of December 31, 2020, the Company had an installment note payable of \$1,384,581, due in quarterly payments of \$42,534 through February 2032, associated with the purchase of property in the Dundee Hills AVA.
+As of December 31, 2021, the Company had an installment note payable of \$1,295,541, due in quarterly payments of \$42,534 through February 2032, associated with the purchase of property in the Dundee Hills AVA.